 Since nothing was more than 20 minutes away, the Plantation Beach Club is conveniently located.
 With proper timing, you’ll be back to the beautiful beaches of Martin County and Plantation Beach Club!

 Above all, stay flexible when planning your trip.
 We watched the weather and plan rainy days for museums and indoor activities.
-We also lucked out this trip and did not see one drop of rain!
+We also lucked out on this trip and did not see one drop of rain!
 If you go in the summer months, Florida can be a little soggy, especially in the afternoons.

 Please Share Your Ultimate Guide to Stuart and Martin County, Florida!